The settlement

 What is a settlement conference?

 A settlement conference is a mandatory meeting that takes place in every defended Small Claims Court action in Ontario before the case can proceed to trial.
 It is conducted by a judge or deputy judge — not the trial judge — and its purpose is to explore whether the dispute can be resolved without a trial.
+In that sense it shares the same goal as private mediation and arbitration — settling the matter rather than fighting it out.

 A significant percentage of Small Claims Court cases settle at the settlement conference.
 It is one of the most important stages in the entire process — and one that many self-represented parties underestimate.
+If you are weighing whether to handle it on your own, read our guide on representing yourself in Small Claims Court before deciding.
+It is also one of the key reasons that Small Claims Court is worth it for many disputes.

 What happens at the settlement conference